Simple Pork Schnitzel

 Preparation

-- Place cutlets on a cutting board, cover with plastic wrap and hit with a mallet until each piece is approximately ¼’’.
+- Cut pork loin into cutlets, approx. 1 inch thick.
+Place cutlets on a cutting board, cover with plastic wrap and hit with a mallet until each piece is approximately ¼’’.

 - Next, make a basic breading station by stirring together flour, and spices in 1 bowl, eggs and water whisked together in another and one filled with bread crumbs.